hugogirard/durableFunctionFormRecognizer/README.md

 ## Blazor Server Viewer

-This Blazor application show all the processor function progress.
-From there you can follow each instance of the processor function, terminate the function and see any exception and metric related to the processing flow.
+This Blazor application shows all the processor function progress.
+From there you can follow each instance of the processor function, terminate the function and see any exceptions or metrics related to the processing flow.

 ## Monitoring